wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 - Towards the end of the output it should give you a URL.
 Copy this into a browser and append the query string `?name=<YOUR_NAME>` (so the full URL looks something like `http://localhost:7071/HttpEndpoint?name=Alice`)
 - You should hopefully see a message returned from the function

+> You can debug an Azure function locally by using the Azure Functions extension to generate the correct launch config.
+[See here for details](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=python).

 Now that we have it running locally, we want to replace the code in the default function with something similar to the dummy code that we are using in our existing application.
 However, we will change it so we can send the text that we want to translate to it.
 Change \_\_init\_\_.py to look like the following:

 ``` Python